Bernhard Wigger, Ph.D.

 • Matura type E, Economics/English, Cantonal School Alpenquai Lucerne

-Dr. Bernhard Wigger joined the faculty of the Marshall Center in October 2021, seconded to the Marshall Center by the Swiss Department of Defense, Civil Protection and Sports.
+Bernhard Wigger, Ph.D., joined the George C. Marshall European Center for Security Studies in October 2021.
+He is seconded to the Marshall Center by the Swiss Federal Department of Defense, Civil Protection and Sports (DDPS).

 Downloads